How Do You Measure ROI for Support Teams Without Clear Targets? Seeking Insights!

 Dinesh Divekar

-We can calculate the Human Capital Return on Investment for the organisation or enterprise as a whole but calculation of the ROI of the employees for a specific department is difficult.
+Dear Richa, we can calculate the Human Capital Return on Investment for the organization or enterprise as a whole, but the calculation of the ROI of the employees for a specific department is difficult.
 Last year, a query was raised on the calculation of HCROI.
 Click the following link to refer to my replies:

 https://www.citehr.com/598564-outcom...ml#post2390951

 Go through the above link patiently.
 I have explained the difference between the calculation of HCROI for manufacturing and service industries.
-Going further, I also have explained how capacity utilisation improves HCROI in the service industry.
+Furthermore, I have explained how capacity utilization improves HCROI in the service industry.

 By the way, how did you calculate the ROI of the salespersons?
-Did you calculate the targets that they met are with any other parameter?
+Did you calculate the targets that they met with any other parameters?

 Instead of measuring the ROI, you may measure the effectiveness of the human resources employed at the backend.
 For this, you may calculate the output per person.
 A few examples could be: